Complete set of unitary irreps of Discrete Heisenberg Group $HW_{2^s}$: Introduction

 Quantum computation and quantum information are fast advancing areas of theoretical and experimental studies of a variety of physical systems, ranging from integrable lattice models, many body systems, anyonic systems to black holes.

-Technological advances in the control and study of few atoms quantum systems require the isolation of these systems from the environment, restricting and isolating to transitions between a fixed finite number of energy levels reduces the quantum mechanical problem to finite dimensional Hilbert spaces.
+Technological advances in the control and study of few atoms quantum systems require the isolation of these systems from the environment.
+Restricting and isolating the study to transitions between a fixed finite number of energy levels reduces the quantum mechanical problem to finite dimensional Hilbert spaces.

 The usual theoretical approach is the description of the quantum systems with a finite number of spins and the corresponding models are various forms of one or two dimensional Heisenberg spin chains.
 On the other hand in this picture the role of the discrete Heisenberg-Weyl group which is the mathematical expression of wave-particle duality is not obvious.
-The Heisenberg-Weyl group plays an important role also in quantum information on phase space qubits \cite{woot}, \cite{woot2} as well as in quantum error correcting codes \cite{shor}.
+The Heisenberg-Weyl group plays an important role also in quantum information on phase space qubits \cite{woot,woot2} as well as in quantum error correcting codes \cite{shor,howe}.

-In another area for the fundamental questions about the nature of gravity and spacetime and the great difficulties encountered in the unification of gravity with quantum mechanics it is becoming obvious that due to the assignment of finite entropy to every local causal region connecting two different observers, the corresponding Hilbert space of states must be finite dimensional \cite{Banks}, \cite{caroll}, \cite{carroll2} and references therein.
+In another area that of the fundamental questions about the nature of gravity and spacetime there exist great difficulties in the unification of gravity with quantum mechanics.
+It is becoming obvious that due to the assignment of finite entropy to every local causal region connecting two different observers, the corresponding Hilbert space of states must be finite dimensional (Refs. \cite{Banks, caroll, carroll2} and references therein).

 In the case where the dimension of the Hilbert space is $2^{s}$ which relevant for quantum computing and more generally for Heisenberg spin chains, typically one starts with a quantum system of $s$ qubits.
 Information processing on such systems is carried out through quantum circuits which represent the action of unitary operators, $2^{s}$ $\times 2^{s}$ matrices acting on $H_{2^{s}}$.
-These operators are themselves constructed as a tensor product of a finite number of two or three qubit unitary operators, the universal quantum gates, and describe the quantum mechanical evolution of the $s$-qubit system from an initial to a final state.
+These operators are themselves constructed as a tensor product of a finite number of one, two or three qubit unitary operators, the universal quantum gates, and describe the quantum mechanical evolution of the $s$-qubit system from an initial to a final state.

 In this standard picture of quantum information processing the fundamental character of quantum mechanics namely the wave-particle duality is only implicit and appears to play only a minor role if not at all.
 This situation is completely different to that of the continuous quantum mechanical systems where wave-particle duality and Heisenberg uncertainty principle play a central role in the description of the evolution of a quantum system.
 To this end one should focus in the inherently discrete character of information processing of $s$-qubits quantum systems where the wave-particle duality is expressed through the fundamental Heisenberg Weyl uncertainty relation at the group level: $QP=\omega PQ$ , where $\omega =e^{2\pi i/2^{s}} $ , $Q$ is the position operator $Q=diag[1,\omega ,\omega ^{2},...,\omega ^{2^{s}-1}]$ for a fictitious particle hoping(anticlockwise) on the vertices of a canonical $s$-agon situated on the unit circle, and $P$ is the discrete momentum operator performing this (anticlockwise) motion by an $2\pi /2^{s}$-angle shift on the circle.